Crime in South Africa: Murder

-During the last 3 months of 2022, around 83 people were murdered in South Africa every day.
+During the last 3 months of 2023, around 85 people were murdered in South Africa every day.
 The murder rate increased rapidly in the late-1980s and early-1990s.
 In 2001, a South African was more likely to be murdered than die in a car crash, but the murder rate halved between 1994 and 2009 from 67 to 34 murders per 100,000 people.
 Between 2011 and 2015, it stabilised to around 32 homicides per 100,000 people although the total number of lives lost had increased due to the increase in population.
 In the 2016/17 year, the rate of murders increased to 52 a day, with 19,016 murders recorded between April 2016 to March 2017.
+In 2022, the murder rate was 45,53 per 100,000 people, the fourth highest in the world, according to UNODC reports.

 The Eastern Cape, Western Cape and KwaZulu-Natal provinces have the highest murder rates in the country.
+South Africa has four cities (Nelson Mandela Bay, Durban, Cape Town and Johannesburg) included in the top 50 most dangerous cities (defined as cities with a population over 300,000 with the highest murder rates, as reported by The Citizen Council for Public Security and Criminal Justice, a Mexican advocacy group, in its 2023/2024 ranking).

 Against the background of volatile gang activity, fatalities of innocent bystanders caught in their crossfire have also risen sharply.
 Mob justice is regularly meted out in informal settlements where the police are mistrusted and frustration with high crime levels runs high.
-Country-wide some 1,350 murders were ascribed to vigilantism and mob justice during the 2020/21 financial year.
+Country-wide 849 murders were ascribed to vigilantism and mob justice during the 2017/18 financial year, 789 during the 2018/19, 1,202 during the 2020/21, 1,353 during the 2021/22, and 2,124 during the 2022/23.
 Fatal drive-by shootings with either known or unclear motives occur regularly.
 In September 2019, the Nigerian president boycotted the Africa Economy Summit in Cape Town because of the riots against foreigners that left many dead.
 Paramedics and police often have to enter unsafe environments in order to assist shooting victims, and some paramedics have started wearing bulletproof vests.
 Cape Town's paramedics experienced few if any attacks during the 1990s, but 288 attacks in 2016, 22 attacks in 2019, some 68 attacks in 2020 and over 60 attacks in 2021.
 On-duty nurses have been murdered, prompting the PSA to call for stricter security at health facilities.
 Women accused of witchcraft are murdered at regular intervals, a trend which is associated with poverty and illiteracy.
 As muggings have claimed the lives of many, the courts impose maximum sentences.